evaneschneider/dotfiles-skeleton/README.md

    to `~/.old-dotfiles-backup`
 6. Install iTerm2 Shell Integration by copying appropriate files from a machine that has up to date versions of them
+7. The first 6 steps set up the very basics.
+Any line with a #FIXME comment should also be changed/deleted to meet your needs.

 ## Setup instructions/notes for other things